sagemath/trac_to_gh/Issue 7792.md

 # Issue 7792: Improved docs and added Width and Height at /interfaces/povray.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7792

 Original creator: slosoi